matthew7j2014/pokemon-5e/campaign.md

 - Multiple cave entrances that don't appear on standard tourist maps
 - Equipment caches hidden in some of the abandoned camps
 - Signs of Pokemon being herded or driven away from the area

-## Entry Point Decision

-*The party must choose how to approach Mt.
-Moon.
-Each option has different risks, rewards, and consequences:*

 #### Entry Points